 People often ask if rhinoplasty expensive?
 The cost of rhinoplasty varies.
 It depends on one region of the country.
 Also, it depends the level of expertise of the surgeon.
 There are more plastic surgeons and facial surgeons who do not offer rhinoplasty than there are those that do.

 This operation is the most challenging of all cosmetic procedures.
 It begins with a clear vision of how a particular nose should look its best on a certain individual.
 Then the surgical skill to create it.
 Again, the cost is relative.

 The more knowledge, experience, skill, training, and talent a surgeon has, the higher the cost.
 Our costs include a facility fee, anesthesia, and my surgical service.
-In the hands of a plastic surgeon who has experience and board-certification, a primary rhinoplasty will begin at slightly over $10,900.
-It can go up depending on the complexity of the case and additional procedures.
+In the hands of a plastic surgeon who has experience and board-certification, a primary rhinoplasty starts at 11,900 and can go up depending on the complexity of the case and additional procedures.
 If you add to that internal structural work, rib grafting or other cartilaginous harvesting for graphs the cost may rise.

 IS RHINOPLASTY EXPENSIVE?

 The cost range found on the real self site is NOT accurate.
 If you look at some ads for surgical procedures, and read the fine print you will see the additional costs are not inclusive in the advertisement fee.
 You must add all components to determine the actual cost.
 In our practice, you will receive a global fee that includes all major elements.
 Furthermore, our surgical fee includes one year of no charge follow-up care.